Dhruva-123/MLnotes/Chapter 2- Rashka/Rashka Chapter 2.md

 This makes convergence and mathematical calculations easier.
 Note that when we are using a standardized model, the input features for testing must also be standardized when we want to test them.

+Now, we will learn something called Stochastic Gradient Descent:

+It's the exact same as adaline, but, in adaline, we send all of the input vectors, X, in at once.
+This could cause inefficient fitting.
+That's why, we use SGD.
+Here, we send each input one by one and that helps the model converge faster. its called adalineSGD